 This matter is a class action complaint for damages, injunctive relief and restitution initially brought by a former employee.
 The class includes generally all current and former California commissioned based employees, paid once per month, who, in the period within four years of the filing of the complaint in 2015, were allegedly misclassified as exempt employees under the California Labor Code.
 The Company previously prevailed in a court trial.
 In November 2020, the court of appeals reversed the trial court decision.
 The Supreme Court declined review, and the case was remanded back to the trial court in February 2021.
-Discovery is proceeding and a trial date has not yet been scheduled.
+The trial court case is currently stayed pending the Company's appeal of procedural motions.

-Although the outcome of the matter is uncertain, the Company has accrued a loss contingency based on an analysis of commission-based employees in the class and the Company's assessment of likelihood of prevailing in all aspects of the complaint.
+Although the outcome of the matter is uncertain, the Company has accrued a loss contingency, in Other liabilities in the Statement of Financial Condition, based on an analysis of the claims asserted on behalf of the class, and the Company's assessment of the likelihood of prevailing in all aspects of the complaint.